amilajack/alfred/website/docs/skills.md

 | [`@alfred/skill-prettier`][skill-prettier]   | `format`          | app, lib |
 | [`@alfred/skill-test`][skill-jest]           | `test`            | app, lib |

 Learning a skill can either replace or add subcommands to a project.
 For example, if you want to use webpack instead of parcel, you can run `alfred learn @alfred/skill-webpack`.
-Because Webpack supports the `build` and `start` subcommands, it will be used instead of parcel.
+Since both webpack and parcel support the `build` and `start` subcommands and parcel is a default skill, webpack will override parcel.
+Future calls to `alfred run build` and `alfred run start` will now use webpack instead of parcel.

 [skill-parcel]: https://github.com/amilajack/alfred/tree/master/packages/skill-parcel
 [skill-rollup]: https://github.com/amilajack/alfred/tree/master/packages/skill-rollup